adyilam/spring-boot-jax-rs/README.md

 JAX-RS is a Java standard for building RESTful web services, and Spring Boot is a popular Java framework for building scalable and efficient web applications.

-# Note

-Next session, we will configure OAuth2 security in productResource API.
+Note: Next session, we will configure OAuth2 security in productResource API.

 This guide assumes that you are familiar with Java, RESTful web services, and have a basic understanding of Spring Boot.